Volume gradients and homology in towers of residually-free groups: Introduction

 Note that when $\chara(K)=p$ we do not assume that $[G:B_n]$ is a power of $p$ (cf.~\cite{lack1}).

 \begin{corA} If $G$ is a limit group, then $\beta^{(2)}_j(G) = 0$ for $j \not= 1$ and $\beta^{(2)}_1(G) = - \chi(G)$. \end{corA}

-The structure theory of limit groups lends itself well to inductive arguments: there is a hierarchical structure on the class of such groups; free groups, free abelian groups and surface groups lie at the bottom level of the hierarchy, and if one can show that these groups enjoy a certain property then, proceeding by induction, one can deduce that all limit groups satisfy that property provided that the property is preserved under the formation of free products and HNN extensions along cyclic subgroups.
-(See Section \ref{s:limit}.)
-Given the nature of the induction step, one is drawn naturally into Bass-Serre theory and, in the case of the results stated above, counting arguments involving double coset decompositions of finite-index subgroups.
-(See sections \ref{s:Hslow} and \ref{s:counting}.)
+The structure theory of limit groups lends itself well to inductive arguments: there is a hierarchical structure on the class of such groups; free groups, free abelian groups and surface groups lie at the bottom level of the hierarchy, and if one can show that these groups enjoy a certain property then, proceeding by induction, one can deduce that all limit groups satisfy that property provided that the property is preserved under the formation of free products and HNN extensions along cyclic subgroups; see Section \ref{s:limit}.
+Given the nature of the induction step, one is drawn naturally into Bass-Serre theory and, in the case of the results stated above, counting arguments involving double coset decompositions of finite-index subgroups; see sections \ref{s:Hslow} and \ref{s:counting}.

-We shall deduce Theorem \ref{t:limit} from Theorem \ref{t:Aslow}, a more general result that relates the growth of cellular volume in classifying spaces for fundamental groups of graphs of groups to the growth in the vertex and edge groups of the decomposition.
-The key idea is that of {\em slowness} for groups.
-A group $G$ of type $\rm{F}_\infty$ is {\em{slow above dimension $1$}} if it is residually finite and for every exhausting normal chain of finite-index normal subgroups $(B_n)$ there exists a finite $K(B_n,1)$ with $r_k(B_n)$ $k$-cells such that
+Correspondingly, our proof of Theorem \ref{t:limit} proceeds via more technical results that relate the growth of cellular volume in classifying spaces for fundamental groups of graphs of groups to the growth in the vertex and edge groups of the decomposition.
+The key idea that gives us control in this context is {\em slowness} for groups.
+A group $G$ of type $\rm{F}$ is {\em{slow above dimension $1$}} if it is residually finite and for every exhausting normal chain of finite-index normal subgroups $(B_n)$ there exists a finite $K(B_n,1)$ with $r_k(B_n)$ $k$-cells such that

 for all $k\ge 2$.
 We say that $G$ is {\em{slow}} if it satisfies the additional requirement that the limit exists and is zero for $k=1$ as well.
+A key result in Section \ref{s:slow} is Proposition \ref{p:good}: If a residually-finite group $G$ is the fundamental group of a finite graph of groups where all of the edge-groups are slow and all of the vertex-groups are slow above dimension $1$, then $G$ is slow above dimension $1$.

 \begin{thmA} If a residually finite group $G$ of type $\F$ is slow above dimension $1$, then with respect to every exhausting normal chain $(B_n)$, \begin{enumerate} \item Rank gradient:

 \item Deficiency gradient: